evaegelyng/MetaBarFlow/README.md

 ```

 #### The outputs from this workflow that you will normally use for further analyses are primarily the ASV table of which unique sequences are in which samples (DADA2_nochim.table in tmp) and the taxonomic classification of these ASVs (classified.txt in tmp/taxonomy).
 Further analyses can be done on your local computer in R.

-#### NB!
-Marie Lund at Microbiology recommends to do dada2 cleaning before demultiplexing!
-Perhaps this should be implemented